Servicestack F# template. Starting from the Start

 App_Start.AppHost.start()

-We also need to add global.asax file too.
+We also need to add a global.asax file too.

 <%@ Application Inherits="ServicestackAspNetHost.Global" %>

-Do check for namespace name.
-This my project’s namespace.
+Do check the namespace name.
+This is my project's namespace.

-Now, you may get error that couple of system references are missing.
+Now, you may get an error that a couple of system references are missing.
 Please add them.
-I got for System.data and also for System.xml.linq
+I got errors for System.Data and also for System.Xml.Linq.

-F# visual studio project is poor with compilation sequence.
-So, do keep open project file in your favorite text editor.
-If there is some error like “xyxy” is not defined.
-Most of the time it is compilation sequence.
+F# Visual Studio projects have poor compilation sequence.
+So, do keep the project file open in your favorite text editor.
+If there is some error like "xyxy" is not defined, most of the time it is a compilation sequence issue.

-If everything builds.
-It is out first victory.
+If everything builds, it is our first victory.
 Run it.
-It should show, metadata page of SS.
+It should show the metadata page of SS.

-It is done for people just wanted to create back end for their single page application or mobile application or thick client.
+It is done for people who just wanted to create a back end for their single page application, mobile application, or thick client.

-For complete web story lets add razor engine to it.
-Fire Install-Package ServiceStack.Razor in package manager.
+For the complete web story, let's add the Razor engine to it.
+Fire Install-Package ServiceStack.Razor in the package manager.

-Add Default.cshtml file.
-Add some html text to test.
+Add a Default.cshtml file.
+Add some HTML text to test.

-Now, here is complicated part.
-We can’t add folder in F# projects.
-But as it is Asp.Net web project too, we can add Asp.Net project folder.
-Add one of the folder and rename it to Views.
+Now, here is the complicated part.
+We can't add a folder in F# projects.
+But as it is also an ASP.Net web project, we can add an ASP.Net project folder.
+Add one folder and rename it to Views.

 Add two files.
-One is _Layout.cshtml and other is Hello.cshtml.
-Don’t forget to set compile type content for all cshtml files.
+One is _Layout.cshtml and the other is Hello.cshtml.
+Don't forget to set the compile type to content for all cshtml files.

 <!doctype html>